3 Key Obstacles to Success and How to Overcome Them

 Onward to Success

 So what do we conclude?
-We are our own worst enemy.
+We are our own worst enemies.
 We can do something about this.
 Others have shown us.
-It's our own determination that will make a difference.
+It's our determination that will make a difference.

 © 2018 Mary Norton